 "Where did she go, John?"

 "I don't know; I was looking after Ronnie.
 She just ran off.
-Linda, she threw one of the guns way over there," pointing to the Glock pistol across the street.
-Linda bellowed to one of the officers: "Get that gun into an evidence bag."
+She threw one of the guns way over there," pointing to the Glock pistol across the street.
+Linda bellowed to one of the officers.

+"Get that gun into an evidence bag."

 Another officer pointed to a woman recording everything near the intersection.

 "Oh great, bring her over here.
-Explain that's her that while it's legal to film police activities, she must cooperate with us or face obstruction of justice charges.
+Explain to her that while it's legal to film police activities, she must cooperate with us or face obstruction of justice charges.
 Go get her but be nice."

-Walking towards the hog-tied perps, she asked: "What have you got on these two?"
+Walking towards the hog-tied perps, she asked one of the officers.

+"What have you got on these two?"

-One officer explained: "pockets are empty, no identification, no nothing.
+"Pockets are empty, no identification, no nothing.
 We think that empty RoboTaxi over there is probably their getaway vehicle."

 "Get an officer to disable that thing."

 An EMT van pulled up, and Linda and some officers helped the Merricks walk over to it.
 John had a deep scalp laceration, and it was bleeding profusely.
-Both medics went to work, pushing the wound closed and applying emergency skin glue to temporarily close the wound.
-They made quick checks of his vitals and assessed for concussive effects.
+Both medics went to work, pushing the wound closed and applying emergency skin glue to close the wound temporarily.
+They made quick checks of his vitals and assessed him for concussive effects.
 The completely rattled Veronica had a nasty bruise on her right cheek and a minor laceration at the corner of her lip.
 They applied a pain relief spray and an ice pack.

-Deputy Superintendent Shannon addressed the officers, "I want patrolmen to check the reception desk of every building in the vicinity,” Shannon said.
+Deputy Superintendent Shannon addressed the officers.

+"I want patrolmen to check the reception desk of every building in the vicinity,” Shannon said.
 “Ask if a woman with blond hair entered the building in the last half hour.
 Get to it!"

-An FBI vehicle pulled up, and Mac Merrick ran over to the EMT van.
-He hugged his father first, patting him on his shoulder.
+A police vehicle pulled up, and Mac Merrick ran to the EMT van.
+He hugged his father first, patting him on the shoulder.

 "Dad, are you hurt?"